waku-org/docs.waku.org/docs/guides/js-waku/message-encryption.md

 	const signature = wakuMessage.signature;
 	const signaturePublicKey = wakuMessage.signaturePublicKey;

-	// Compare the public key of the message signature with the sender's own if (equals(signaturePublicKey, sigPubKey)) {
+	// Compare the public key of the message signature with Alice's own
+	// Alice's public key can be gotten from broadcasting or out-of-band methods if (equals(signaturePublicKey, aliceSigPubKey)) {
-		console.log("This message was correctly signed");
+		console.log("This message was signed by Alice");
 	} else {
-		console.log("This message has an incorrect signature");
+		console.log("This message was NOT signed by Alice");
 	}
 };

+await subscription.subscribe([encoder], callback);
 ```

 ## Restoring encryption keys